Skip to main content

 logs

 Tail the agent or host log.
-Does not require elevation.
+Useful when diagnosing why traces are not appearing for an application.

 velatir logs # Agent log